-Acting deceitfully or dishonestly to gain academic recognition or an academic result is a form of academic misconduct.
-Examples include copying answers from another person's work, taking useful information secretly into a test or exam, improperly accessing information about questions and/or answers, or arranging for someone else to produce an assignment or to sit a test or exam.
+Acting deceitfully or dishonestly to gain academic recognition or an academic result.
+Examples include copying answers from another person's work, taking useful information secretly into a test or exam, improperly accessing information about questions and/or answers, arranging for someone else to produce an assignment or to sit a test or exam.